5 Common Types of Asphalt Damage and How to Repair Them

 What is Longitudinal Cracking on Asphalt?

-Have you ever noticed straight lines running along your driveway or parking lot, almost like the asphalt decided to map out its own road system?
-Those are known as longitudinal cracks, and they can be a sign that your pavement might be in trouble.
-As a property owner, it’s important
+Have you ever noticed straight lines running along your driveway or parking lot, almost as if the asphalt decided to map out its own road system?
+Those are known as called longitudinal cracks, and they may signal that your pavement could be in trouble.
+As a property owner, you probably

 Read More »